- This event has passed.

 In my upcoming show for MOCA GA I continue to question the past, present and future of the book by exploring and expanding possibilities and perspectives of the book’s form and its content.
 In this show iconic forms and symbols from early childhood education are deconstructed and represented in new ways.
 Encyclopedia sets merge to form tall towers and pixilated patterns as the symbols and ideas from the past are broken down to basic elements.
 Long rows of paperbacks are compressed and sanded into solid wooden forms.
 Books on games reveal new matrices as a result of strategy and chance.
 A chart inspired by a thesaurus follows thousands of potential paths of meaning that spring from a single word.
 Images of state flags are dissected and reconstructed to present a new vocabulary about locality from existing symbols of authority.

-Brian Dettmer is known for his detailed and innovative sculptures with books and other forms of analog media.
-Dettmer has had solo shows in New York, Chicago, Miami, San Francisco, Atlanta and Barcelona.
-His work has been exhibited throughout North America and Europe at galleries and museums including the Museum of Arts and Design (NY), The Renwick Gallery of the Smithsonian Institute (DC), the Museum of Contemporary Art (GA), The Chicago Cultural Center (IL), and Museum Rijswijk (Netherlands) among many others.
-His work has been featured on the CBS Evening News, The New York Times (US), The Los Angeles Times (US), The Guardian (UK), Chicago Tribune (US), Art News, Modern Painters, Wired, and National Public Radio among others.
-Earlier this year Dettmer had a solo show at the University of Maribor in Maribor, Slovenia as part of its celebration as the European Capital of Culture for 2012.
-Dettmer is originally from Chicago.
-He currently resides in Atlanta where he is represented by Saltworks Gallery.
-His WAP Studio Apprentice was Ashley Schick.
+Brian Dettmer (b.
+1974 in Chicago, Illinois) is a New York based artist known for his detailed and innovative sculptures with books and other forms of analog media.
+He has had solo shows in New York, Chicago, Miami, San Francisco, Atlanta and Barcelona.
+Dettmer’s work has been exhibited throughout North America and Europe at galleries and museums including the Museum of Arts and Design, NY; The Renwick Gallery of the Smithsonian Institute, DC; the Museum of Contemporary Art, GA; The Chicago Cultural Center, IL; and Museum Rijswijk, Netherlands among many others.